ndrchvzz/finarm/README.md

 ```

 Various options to change the format of the output can be set by editing a few variables at the beginning of the script.
-The only accepted argument is -h to print only the quotes and not the portfolio.

 If you are running it on a unix-like system you can have a window displaying the output refreshed every 60 seconds by running:
 ```